eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |WriterTimes::nackSupressionDuration-api|:
   The RTPSWriter ignores the nack messages received after sending the data until the duration time elapses.

+.. _disableheartbeatpiggyback:

+DisableHeartbeatPiggyback
+"""""""""""""""""""""""""

+Besides sending heartbeats periodically using the |WriterTimes::heartbeatPeriod-api| (see :ref:`writertimes`), reliable DataWriters also use a mechanism to append a heartbeat submessage in the same message where data is being delivered to the DataReaders.
+This mechanism acts in specific situations where the reliable communication state must be up to date to maintain optimal communication:

+- When the DataWriter sends as many bytes to the *socket* as the length of the *socket* buffer, a heartbeat submessage is appended after the last data.
+- When the DataWriter's history is full, the DataWriter starts to append heartbeat submessages after each data.

+This mechanism can be disabled using this policy.

 Example
 """""""